 Samsung at MWC 2017

 Samsung was expected to announce the Samsung Galaxy S8 at Mobile World Congress 2017.
-The company typically dominates the Sunday, in this case 26 February, with a large launch - the SGS7 was launched on that day in 2016.
+The company typically dominates the Sunday, in this case 26 February, and Samsung has booked in a press conference for that date.

 Sony at MWC 2017

-Sony has, however, scheduled a press conference for Monday 27 February, so we know that something will be shown off.
+Sony has scheduled a press conference for Monday 27 February, so we will know more then.